Peashooter8890/theographic-contribution/docs/documentation/json-fields-documentation.md

       "recfrXyxhuYOczKTm"
     ],
     "dictionaryLink": "https://www.biblestudytools.com/dictionaries/eastons-bible-dictionary/israel.html",
     "dictionaryText": " the name conferred on Jacob after the great prayer-struggle at Peniel (  Genesis 32:28  ), because \"as a prince he had power with God and prevailed.\" (See  JACOB  .)
-This is the common name given to Jacob's descendants. *...(hidden for conciseness)*.", "verseCount": 1009,
+This is the common name given to Jacob's descendants.", "verseCount": 1009,
     "verses": [
       "recF0awhZCSb06TMf"